nathanin/histo-seg/ReadMe.md

 ### Preparing data
-Training data follows the "data - label" pair model.
+Training data must be as image label pairs.
 Each "data" image should be accompanied by a similarly sized "label" image indicating ground truth examples for the classification.
 The annotations often indicate discrete biological structures or motifs canonically defined by pathologist consensus.

 In histopathology, training data must be curated with the domain knowledge of a trained pathologist.
 Annotation scarcity is a well documented shortcoming in the field (citations), and represents a significant bottleneck in training data-driven models.
 Therefore, it's common to use data augmentation pre-processing steps which effectively multiply the area used for training.
 Some data augmentation implemented here includes:
 * Random sub-sampling at variable scales